 The Show manual trigger button can be used to manually trigger and stop an event from the Live View page.
+See Events, on page 19.

 Check the Show snapshot button to save a snapshot from the video stream.
 This button is mainly intended for use with browsers other than Internet Explorer, or when not using AXIS Media Control (AMC) to view the video stream.
 AMC for Internet Explorer provides its own snapshot button.